scality/vaultclient/README.md

 # Vault Client Library

-This repository provides a client library for any service that wants to rely on Vault.
-This repository also provides an executable shell for Vault, usable as either a CLI or an interactive shell.
+This repository provides a client library for any service that relies on Vault.
+This repository also provides an executable shell for Vault, which can be used from either a CLI or an interactive shell.

 This client supports the protocol described in Vault's [repository](https://github.com/scality/Vault/blob/master/Protocol.md).